 If I had to pick the most unrealistically annoying kdrama endings of all time, I’d pick “W two worlds”.
 It was such a good drama and had good progress.

 During the middle of the drama, I started to see the cracks and it annoyed me.
 Towards the end, I feared the worst and it happened.
 I was waiting for so much more from this drama and I was left in shock.

 How can a father choose a manhwa character over himself?

-The father well aware of what his daughter’s ideal type was went ahead and chose him over his own life when he was just a drawing.
+The father well aware of his daughter’s ideal man went ahead and chose him over his own life when he was just a drawing.

 Whether you like or hate what I say, by the end of the day he is still a drawing, an unrealistic character of what a young girl wanted her dream man to be like.
 He isn’t real ya’l!!!

 The father should’ve killed him, and left the manhwa world like a normal human being.
 His daughter is beautiful, successful and can easily find a real man with real flaws not that manhwa character.

 If I were her, I would have trouble loving Lee Jong Suk’s character after all that happened.
 I mean what type of shitty happy ending is that?
 How can she EVER be okay with her father killing himself for her sake?
 Because she liked the character she drew?